OpenSLO/OpenSLO/website/README.md

 # OpenSLO website

 This directory builds the OpenSLO website with MkDocs Material.
-The repository's root Devbox environment includes Node.js, Yarn, Python, Ruff, and Go.
-See [devbox.json](../devbox.json) for the tool versions.
-It installs the website's Python dependencies from `requirements.txt`.
+See [DEVELOPMENT.md](../docs/DEVELOPMENT.md) for environment setup and repository checks.
+Run all commands below from the repository root unless stated otherwise.
+Website file paths in this document are relative to `website/`.

 ## Development

-Run `devbox shell` from the repository root to install and activate the dependencies.
-Use the root Makefile:
+Use these root Makefile targets after you activate the development environment:

 - `make website/serve` previews the website locally.
 - `make website/build` writes the website to `website/site/`.
-- `make website/check` lints Python and tests schema generation through MkDocs.
-- `make check` runs all repository checks, including YAML example validation.
-- `make format` formats Python files.

-For one command, use `devbox run -- make website/serve` instead of opening a shell.
-Run all commands below from the repository root unless stated otherwise.
-Website file paths in this document are relative to `website/`.

-Pull requests run these checks and a strict website build in GitHub Actions.
+Pull requests run repository checks and a strict website build in GitHub Actions.
 Pushes to `main` publish the checked website to the `gh-pages` branch.
 `docs/CNAME` preserves the `openslo.com` domain.